VincentWGan/New-Venture-Creation-with-ChatGPT/docs/case_study/customer_discovery/sample1.md

 ### Prompt Engineering Tips

-1. Provide feedbacks on the response to find-tune it to your needs.
+1. Provide feedbacks on the response to fine-tune it to your needs.

 ### ChatGPT Response